bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 |h3| Implementation Notes |h3e|

 - The "context" vector is connected to the input of the MADE with an additional dense layer (see implementation).
 - The trick from Equation 15 was needed.
-Even at 4-layers I started getting NaNs pretty quickly.
+Even at 4 IAF layers I started getting NaNs pretty quickly.
 - Even beyond Equation 15, I had a lot of trouble with getting things to be stable with the MADE computations, not sure if all of them helped:

   - Added regularizers on the MADE layers.
-  - Used 'sigmoid' for activation for all made stuff (instead of the 'elu' activation I used for the other layers).
+  - Used 'sigmoid' for activation for all MADE stuff (instead of the 'elu' activation I used for the other layers).
   - I disabled dropout for all layers.

 - I had a bunch of confusion with the :math:`\log q(z|x)` computation, especially